 Ceramic bisque is extremely porous and will take on any kind of moisture its exposed to.
 This includes oils, grease, lotion, makeup, food etc. Because of the nature of this medium we strongly recommend that you wash your hands, brushes and paint trays with warm soapy water prior to each use.
 You should also ensure that your work space is clean and free of potential hazards to your project.
 Failure to do so could result in irreparable damage to your project.
-Earth Glaze and Fire is not responsible for unsatisfactory finished product as a result of mishandling, glaze mixing, or contact with hazardous material.
+Earth Glaze and Fire is not responsible for unsatisfactory finished product as a result of mishandling, breakage, glaze mixing, or contact with hazardous material.
 Please read and follow the directions below to ensure success.

 How To Properly Apply Ceramic Glaze:

 1. Wash hands and work in a clean, dry workplace free from food and oil-based products

 2. Place small amount of each GLAZE in desired well(s) of your paint tray. (please note that paint will dry out over time so small amounts at a time is best.)

 3. GLAZE is best applied using 2-3 THIN coats and allowing each coat to DRY THOROUGHLY before applying

 additional coats.
 (GLAZE is dry when it transforms from “shiny” to “dull and chalky” and is room temperature to the touch rather than cool.)

 4. Apply lightest GLAZE colors to your project FIRST then apply darker colors.
 (It will appear that lighter colors will cover darker ones but when fired the darker colors will come through.
 So working light to dark is key.)